mdit-vue/mdit-vue/packages/plugin-toc/README.md

   When using this plugin with [markdown-it-anchor](https://github.com/valeriangalliat/markdown-it-anchor) (recommended), this option should be a subset of markdown-it-anchor's `level` option to ensure the target links are existed.

+### shouldAllowNested

+- Type: `boolean`

+- Default: `false`

+- Details:

+  Should allow headers inside nested blocks or not.

+  If set to `true`, headers inside blockquote, list, etc. would also be included.

 ### containerTag

 - Type: `string`